 Not only will they NOT notice if your upstairs hall closet is perfectly organized or if the baseboard behind your couch is dust-free; but they also won’t care (or at least they shouldn’t).

-My mantra is that the house should be clean enough for my family and guests to feel comfortable… but not to the point where I have to spend days cleaning and organizing beforehand.
+My mantra is that the house should be clean enough for my family and guests to feel comfortable… but not to the point where I spend days cleaning and organizing beforehand.

 Personally, I make sure the bathrooms and kitchen are clean, the living room and entryways are decluttered, and the floors are vacuumed/swept.